 How stress can stop immune cells in their tracks

-Published today in Immunity, Professor Mueller and his team used an advanced imaging technique known as intravital microscopy to look at how stress impacts cells of the immune system of mice in real time.
+Published in Immunity, Professor Mueller and his team used an advanced imaging technique known as intravital microscopy to look at how stress impacts cells of the immune system of live mice in real time.

-“We know anecdotally that when we are stressed, we are more likely to get sick, but exactly why this occurs has been difficult to define, until now.
+We know anecdotally that when we are stressed, we are more likely to get sick, but exactly why this occurs has been difficult to define, until now.
 The imaging showed us that stress caused immune cells to stop moving, preventing them from protecting against disease

 “We also showed that it was different types of immune cells that were affected, and that it can occur in many different parts of the body.”

-“For instance, cancer patients face increased stress that can contribute to a decreased ability of the body to fight the disease, and we might be able to use our findings to improve immune responses to those patients.”
+“For instance, cancer patients face increased stress that can contribute to a decreased ability of the body to fight the disease, and we might be able to use our findings to improve immune responses for those patients.”

 He adds that there are many reasons why the body produces these signals from the nervous system, called neurotransmitters – they control heart rate and blood pressure, for instance.
 The team found that nerves don’t halt immune cells in all instances, only in response to significant stress.